-Adaptively manage the process for siting and permitting essential public facilities to ensure the public is protected from adverse impacts.
+Adaptively manage the process for siting and permitting essential public facilities to ensure the public is protected from adverse impacts and are resilient to the effects of natural and human-made disasters.

 Actively monitor and participate in siting of essential public facilities in other parts of the County that may have an impact on Fircrest.